palmtrees-dreamland/FirstPortfolio/README.md

 Add previous projects to showcase, prepare folders and update links.

 Update files to add recipes as a link to showcase

+Change project's title to show better understanding of issues and applied learning process